 Since bodies come in all shapes and sizes, we here at Nutrisystem understand that there is not exactly a one-size-fits-all approach to healthy living.
 One of the things that often comes into play during the weight loss journey is one’s body shape.
 Where you tend to gain weight—and where it’s most difficult to lose—are definitely related to your body shape and cannot be ignored.
 Of the recognized shapes, most people seem to fall into the “apple body” or the “pear body” category.
-The new personalized plans from Nutrisystem take your personal body shape into account, so that you get a meal plan that works best for you.

 Let’s take a look at the apple body shape and what it means for your weight loss journey.